cohyunoh/MKS22X-FinalProject/README.md

 Failed to implement player

 Day 14 6/1
 Samson: Finished placing doors in the map and worked on randomly placing a certain number of doors minimum
 Connor:
 Successfully displayed player in the middle of the screen Successfully displayed enemies as they move with the room Everything bounces back when hit
 Successfully throws splashscreen
 Somewhat the map to work at all times although it does take a bit sometimes

+Day 15 6/2
+Connor:
+Did pair programming to work on locked Doors
+Began work on arrows
+Helped to finish first version of world traversal

+Day 16 6/3
+Connor:
+Worked on world traversal to make it actually worked.
+(SUCCESS) Worked on the constrains so everything stayed in bounds (SUCCESS) Try to do projectiles and made them hurt enemies (SOMEWHAT SUCCESSFUL) Got arrows to stay in bounds but could not rotate them properly The Player can now hold and use all items in the game, just needs animations Finished locked doors